 A: A college counselor will be able to help you with the courses you need.
 The first step is to apply to the college and obtain a student ID.
 Then schedule an appointment with a college counselor.
-Our Allied Health Sciences Counselor, Mr. Pornsakdi Thammaraks, can be reached at thammaraks, can be reached at thammaraks or (323) 953-4000 ext.
-2256.
+Our Allied Health Sciences Counselor, Mr. Pornsakdi Thammaraks, can be reached at <a href="mailto:thammaraks.com/thammaraks.